Land Tax Assessments are now being sent. Taxpayers can expect to receive their Assessments by the end of 2020.

 Land ownership, site value and land use as at midnight 30 June each year is used to determine the land tax for the forthcoming financial year.
-Land tax revenue assists in the provision of public services such as education, health and public safety.
+Land tax revenue helps provide public services such as education, health and public safety.

 From the 2020-21 financial year, changes apply to how land tax is assessed for land owned in multiple ownerships or held in trust.
-Provisions were also introduced to group land owned by related corporations for land tax assessment purposes.
+Changes have also been introduced to group together any land owned by related corporations for land tax assessment purposes.
 For more information please see:

 Visit our rates and thresholds page for detail on the land tax rates and thresholds.